p0m0h3/vimconfig/README.md

 * nerdtree
 * snippets
 * syntastic
+* vim-go

 ## Included Colorschemes:

 * iceberg
 * solarized
-* sonokai
+* sonokai (default)

 ## Notes

-1. This configuration uses the VIM 8.~ built-in plugin manager. it does **not** work with any older version.
+1. This configuration uses the VIM 8 built-in plugin manager. it does **not** work with any older version.
-2. It uses hard tabs by default. but changes according to PEP8 indent style for Python.
+2. It uses hard tabs by default. but changes according to PEP8 indent style for Python and `go fmt` for Go.
 This behaviour can be changed in `vimrc`.
-3. Color scheme and other changes should be make in the `vimrc` file.
+3. Color scheme and other changes can be made in the `vimrc` file.
 4. Plugins are not added as submodules and should be updated manually, if desired.